In this tutorial, we’ll show you how to improve email deliverability with the SMTP.com mailer in Easy WP SMTP.

 After you have made the changes to your DNS settings, you can then add the DKIM record for your website.

-Note that it may take up to 48 hours for the changes to take effect, so you may need to check back at a later time.
+Note: It may take up to 48 hours for the changes to take effect, so you may need to check back at a later time.

 Setting Up the DKIM Record for Your Domain